google/sandboxed-api/oss-internship-2020/sapi_lodepng/README.md

 ## Patches

-In the **patches** folder there is a patch file that adds **extern "C"** to the required functions in the header file in order to sandbox them.
+In the **patches** folder there is a patch file that adds `extern "C"` to the required functions in the header file in order to sandbox them.
 This patch is applied automatically during the build phase.

 ## Build

 First, run `git submodule update --init --recursive` to update submodules.
 After this, run the following commands:

 `mkdir -p build && cd build`

 `cmake .. -G Ninja`

-`ninja`
+`cmake --build .`

-The example binary files can be found in `build/examples`
+The example binary files can be found in `build/examples`.

 ## Examples